Skip to main content

 What can you expect?

-Many cultural organizations are curious about immersive technology but don’t know where to start.
-The afternoon combines experiencing immersive technology yourself with a content-rich program.
-A creator will guide you through their work and process.
-An external speaker will zoom in on broader developments in the field: what works, what is required, and where the opportunities lie for the cultural sector.
+Many cultural organizations are curious about immersive technology but are unsure where to start.
+The afternoon combines experiencing immersive technology firsthand with a substantive program.
+A creator takes you through their work and process.
+An external speaker zooms in on broader developments in the field: what works, what does it require, and where are the opportunities for the cultural sector?

 Afterward, you will engage in discussions with colleagues from the cultural sector on various topics: how can I start?
-What do I need for this?
+What do I need for that?
 What does it cost, and what are useful tips?
-These questions are central during this afternoon session, organized by DEN and Innovation:LAB for cultural professionals who want to explore the immersive field.
+These questions are central during this afternoon meeting, which DEN and Innovation:LAB (opens in new tab) organize for cultural professionals who want to explore the immersive field.

 September 15 for performing arts

-We are also organizing an Immersive Experience Day for performing arts: theaters, stages, (pop) venues, festivals, and other forms of live experiences.
+We are also organizing an Immersive Experience Day for performing arts: theaters, stages, (pop)venues, festivals, and other forms of live experiences.
 This will take place on September 15.
-The location will be announced later.

-The number of spots is limited, so sign up quickly!
+The number of places is limited, so sign up quickly!
 A maximum of 2 participants per organization.

 Innovation:Lab is a research and development platform where art, technology, and science come together to stimulate artistic innovation, interdisciplinary collaboration, and cultural renewal.
 Innovation:Lab is a partner of DEN.